Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="bonus-single-mark">17 - Bonus: Create a sheet with a single mark that shows the I stat </h2>

-Make sure we can see the I statistic on a single sheet as a single mark.
-Check to confirm the value is the same as what you got with the table extension.
+<p>Make sure we can see the I statistic on a single sheet as a single mark.
+Check to confirm the value is the same as what you got with the table extension. </p>

 </br>